-The alarm stops only by unlocking a door with the key, or by pressing the $\square$ button on the keyfob.
+The alarm stops only by unlocking a door with the key, or by pressing the di button on the keyfob.

-NISSAN VEHICLE IMMOBILIZER SYSTEM (NVIS)
+NISSAN VEHICLE IMMOBILIZER SYSTEM (NVIS) (if so equipped)

 The NISSAN Vehicle Immobilizer System (NVIS) will not allow the engine to start without the use of a registered NVIS key.